Come to the Barnes, or we’ll come to you. Our programs will nourish your students’ imaginations and serve your curricular goals.

 Samuel P. Mandell Foundation

 The Dean and Ann Witter Fund for Charitable Giving

-Subaru of America, Inc. generously supports education programs in Camden, NJ, and provides a vehicle for Barnes educators to use for travel to Philadelphia and Camden city schools.
+Subaru of America Foundation, Inc. critically supports education programs in Camden, NJ, and has generously donated a vehicle for Barnes educators to use for travel to Philadelphia and Camden schools.

-Education programs for School District of Philadelphia students are generously supported by gifts made through the Educational Improvement Tax Credit (EITC) program.
-The Barnes Foundation gratefully acknowledges the following donors for their support.
+Pre-K–12 education programs for School District of Philadelphia students are generously supported by gifts made through the Educational Improvement Tax Credit (EITC) program.
+The Barnes gratefully acknowledges the following donors for their support: